mike632t/x11-calc/README.md

 '0' - '9', '+'. '-'. '*'. '/' and 'Enter' should do what you expect them to
 (when using numeric key pad you need to use numlock as usual).

-'Esc' is 'Clx', 'c' is CHS, 'e' is 'EEX' and on programmable models 'Space' corresponds to 'SST'.
+'Esc' or 'Backspace' is 'Clx', 'c' is CHS, 'e' is 'EEX' and on programmable models 'Space' corresponds to 'SST'.

 'f' and where applicable 'g' and 'h' correspond to the function keys.